In Short

 Franchise Fees

 Fees paid to professional advisers, such as lawyers, accountants, or business advisers, are generally deductible.
-These fees are not related to the business’s value.
+These fees are not related to the business’s value but rather to obtaining professional services in the ordinary course of establishing your business operations.

 Asset Purchase and Setup